-Near the end of the war, nearly ten million Americans were in need for a new vehicle.
-The majority of manufacturers had launched their '46 models in the summer and autumn of 1945, but production had been delayed due to shortage of materials and due to strikes.
-In August of 1946 the one-millionth post-war vehicle was built and several new vehicles, including the Kaiser and Frazer were produced in the Willow Run plant.
+Near the end of the war, nearly ten million Americans were in need of a new vehicle.
+The majority of manufacturers had launched their '46 models in the summer and autumn of 1945, but production had been delayed due to a shortage of materials and due to strikes.
+In August of 1946, the one-millionth post-war vehicle was built and several new vehicles, including the Kaiser and Frazer were produced in the Willow Run plant.

-The Torpedo was built with 6 or 8 cylinder 3.9 liter or 4.1 liter engine from 1946 through 1948.
-This variation of engine featured stellar horsepower and torque that allowed to Torpedo to function extraordinarily in even poor driving conditions.
+The Torpedo was built with 6- or 8-cylinder 3.9 liter or 4.1-liter engines from 1946 through 1948.
+This variation of the engine featured stellar horsepower and torque that allowed to Torpedo to function extraordinarily in even poor driving conditions.
 The interior design of the Torpedo featured upholstery and accessories that were crafted with the drivers comfort in mind.
 The Pontiac Torpedo Eight Series 27 sedan came with a 248•9 CID engine and a 119-inch wheelbase.By Jessica Donaldson